Updated on August 24, 2022

 If you and your spouse are going through a difficult time in your marriage, divorce does not have to be the next step.
-You have options, including:
+You have options, including the following arrangements:

 Many couples find that seeking help when experiencing marital problems ultimately brings them closer.
 If you believe a separation is in order, think of it not as a failure but as an important step you are implementing to help mend your marriage.
 A separation agreement can help pave the path forward.

-SAPR orders can address a variety of issues related to your children and your separation, including:
+SAPR orders can address a variety of issues related to your children and your separation, including the following decisions:

-Who will make important decisions related to education, healthcare, and religious upbringing on the children’s behalves (usually both parents share this right and responsibility)
+Who will make important decisions related to education, healthcare, and religious upbringing on the children’s behalf (Usually both parents share this right and responsibility.)